ozkriff/ozkriff.github.io-src/content/2019-09-16--devlog-zemeroth-v0-6/index.md

 Recruitment cost consists is a basic type cost plus a group size penalty (the player's fighters count).
-Penalty is added because the intended size of the group is four to six fighters.
+The penalty is added because the intended size of the group is four to six fighters.

 The upgrade cost is just a difference between original and upgraded type costs.

-Now the campaign have some level of strategy: the player should think if it's better to recruit a new fighter or upgrade the existing ones.
+Now the campaign has some level of strategy: the player should think if it's better to recruit a new fighter or upgrade the existing ones.
 The player should never have enough renown to buy everything they want.